dfinity/examples/rust/nft-wallet/README.md

 ./deploy.sh
 ```

-### Step 2: If you'd like to deploy on the IC network run the command:
+If you'd like to deploy on the mainnet, run the command:

 ```bash
 ./deploy.sh --network ic
 ```

-### Step 3: Make calls against NFT wallet canister:
+## Step 2: Make calls against NFT wallet canister

 For example, to to transfer an NFT use the command: